Santa Fe Shooting Update: First Lawsuit Filed Against Dimitrios Pagourtzis’ Parents

 Just one week after the Santa Fe High School shooting that killed 10 and injured many others, one family is taking action against the shooter’s family.

 According to ABC 13 News, the family of Chris Stone, a 17-year-old student who was killed in last week’s shooting spree, has filed a lawsuit against Dimitrios Pagourtzis’ parents, Antonios Pagourtzis and Rose Marie Kosmetatos.
-Chris’ parents, Christopher Stone and Rosie Yanas have already filed the paperwork and court documents show that the lawsuit is eight pages long with five different allegations.
+Chris’ parents, Christopher Stone and Rosie Yanas, have already filed the paperwork and court documents show that the lawsuit is eight pages long with five different allegations.

 The charges are as follows: